webrecorder/browsertrix-crawler/docs/docs/user-guide/behaviors.md

 ## Fail On Content Check

-In Browsertrix Crawler 1.7.0 and higher, the `--failOnContentCheck` option will result in a crawl failing if a behavior detects certain content on a page in its `awaitPageLoad()` callback.
+In Browsertrix Crawler 1.7.0 and higher, the `--failOnContentCheck` option will result in a crawl failing if a behavior detects the presence or absence of certain content on a page in its `awaitPageLoad()` callback.
 By default, this is used to fail a crawl if site-specific behaviors determine that the user is not logged in on the following sites:

 - Facebook
 - Instagram